jamesgoldswain/blog/articles/feedback.md

 ## Objectives

-As a consultant at [Readify](https://readify.net "readify web site"), on client gigs my tendency is to focus on the job at hand.
+As a consultant at [readify](https://readify.net "readify web site"), on client gigs my tendency is to focus on the job at hand.
 This is beneficial to the them however, from a professional development point of view, a lot of information on my personal performance is lost, unless I'm proactive about it.

 In order to establish how to gather feedback we need to first know what criteria we are trying to measure

-At readify we use the mechanism of ["retros"](https://en.wikipedia.org/wiki/Retrospective#Software_development "Wikipedia retro article") which are used to determine areas of strenghths as well as ones where we need to focus for improvement
+At readify we use the mechanism of ["retros"](https://en.wikipedia.org/wiki/Retrospective#Software_development "Wikipedia retro article") which are used to determine areas of strengths as well as ones where we need to focus for improvement

 Following a recent set of these, a friend recommended the book ["Measure what matters"](https://www.whatmatters.com/book "Measure what matters book site").